 If you would like to donate to this endowment, click on the button below.

 Criteria for Grant Funding

-To apply for the David and Kay Williams Music Education Endowment, use IPCF's Mirza/Arts & Culture Grant application.
-For more information on grant cycles, click here.
+To apply for the David and Kay Williams Music Education Endowment, use IPCF's Mirza/Arts & Culture Grant application adhering to the unique "Selection Criteria" for the Williams grants.
+Please note, for more information on grant cycles, click here.

-Definitions: "Traditional music" instruments or ensembles shall be comprised of instruments traditionally used in concert bands and orchestras: strings, woodwinds, brass, and percussion.
+Definitions: "Traditional music" instruments or ensembles shall be comprised of instruments traditionally used in concert bands and orchestras: strings, woodwinds, brass, percussion and piano as well as participatory/folk instruments such as guitars, ukuleles, Orff instruments, and the like.
 "Ensembles" may be any combination of traditional instruments from trios to full band and orchestra configurations.

 - Proposals to support programs that include innovative technology in music experiences for K-12 students, regardless of their music training, using a combination of traditional instruments and music technology.
 (Examples may be a composer's competition for a score that integrates software or hardware synthesizers or non-traditional digital instruments with traditional instruments; a performance that mixes digital non-traditional instruments with traditional instruments; a music arrangement for hand-held tablets or smartphones as non-traditional instruments; or the use of unique electronic music devices that let mentally or physically challenged students perform with students playing traditional instruments.)